bonchae/msda-workshop/README.md

 * Send forecast data to API (to integrate with some other service)
 * Create visualization of results (with dashboarding tool or web app)

+## Forecasting Package

+### Package Overview

+* **__init__.py**
+  * This file is empty, but it allows "forecasting" to be run as a Python _package_.
+More explanation below in "How to Run Forecasting Package".
+* **utils.py**
+  * This file contains _utility functions_, which make the rest of the code easier to work with.
+* **config.py**
+  * This file contains any configuration settings, like filepaths for data exports and database credentials.
+* **queries.py**
+  * This file contains any query functions, which connect to a database and return the desired data.
+* **preprocessing.py**
+  * This file contains preprocessing functions, which clean and transform the data into our desired format.
+* **model_build.py**
+  * This file contains the model build functions, which fit our specified models to the data and save the results.
+* **forecasting.py**
+  * This file contains functions which load our saved models and fit them to future data.
+* **run_forecaster.py**
+  * This is our _main_ file, which imports and runs all the other modules in our package.
+It's like our forecasting control center, and this is the file we'll actually execute when we want to run the package.
+* **app.py**
+  * This is the only file that isn't executed by run_forecaster.py.
+When we run this file through Streamlit, it will import the latest forecast data and launch a simple web app to display our forecast accuracy.

+### How to Run Forecasting Package